 Most University residence halls have ID card access readers at one or several entrances.
 Access schedules vary by building and by entrance.
-For reasons of safety and security, students should not permit residence hall access to persons they do not know to be residents.
+For reasons of safety and security, students should not permit residence hall access to persons they do not know to be residents of that building.